-Introduction to research techniques in a college library: specialized research databases.
-Focus on campus and remote use of subject databases, emphasis on discipline specific electronic resources, search strategies, evaluation of relevant resources, distinction between scholarly journals and popular magazines, discussion of plagiarism, and bibliographic citation of articles.
+Introduction to college library research techniques in a specific subject area.
+Focus on campus and remote use of subject databases, emphasis on discipline specific physical and electronic resources, search strategies, evaluation of relevant resources, distinction between scholarly journals and popular magazines, discussion of plagiarism, and bibliographic citation of materials.
 9 hours total.
-Transfer: CSU
+Transfer: CSU, UC.
+LIBR 4, 5, 7, and 8 combined: max UC credit, one course.

-INTRODUCTION TO INTERNET LIBR 7 0.5 UNITS RESEARCH
+LIBR 7 THE OPEN WEB AND SEARCH ENGINES 0.5 UNITS

-Introduction to research techniques in a college library: Internet.
-Focus on use of the Internet for research purposes, including web search strategies, appropriate search engines and directories, evaluation techniques for web resources, recognition of plagiarism, and bibliographic citation of web resources.
+Introduction to research techniques in a college library using search engines to find materials on the open web.
+Focus on use of the the open web for research purposes, including web search strategies, appropriate search engines and directories, evaluation techniques for web resources, recognition of plagiarism, and bibliographic citation of web resources.
 9 hours total.
 Transfer: CSU, UC.
-LIBR 4, 5, 7, and 8 combined: max UC credit,
+LIBR 4, 5, 7, and 8 combined: max UC credit, one course.